FernandoVezzali/pattern-strategy/README.md

         }
     }

-The only responsability of the class above is to calculate shipping costs, at the moment only 3 diffrent carriers are supported: FedEx, UPS and USPS.
-In terms of design, there's a few flaws:
+Mind the class above, at first glance it looks good, the unit tests are passing and it works in run-time, but from a design perspective, it is bad.

+Single Responsibility Principle:

+In the context of the Single Responsibility Principle (SRP) we define a responsibility to be “a reason for change.”
+If you can think of more than one motive for changing a class, then that class has more than one responsibility.

+Bob Martin

-1. If in the future we need to add a new carrier, let's say DHL, we would have to modify the implementation of this class and that violates the open/closed principle, that states: A class should be open for extension not for modification.
+The ShippingCostCalculator class has more than one responsibility, it should calculate shipping costs without knowing the different carriers (FedEx, UPS, etc...), as if in the future we need to add a new carrier, we would have to change the class.

-2. In a real world scenario the three methods: CalculateForUSPS, CalculateForUPS and CalculateForFedEx would have an algoritham and ideally they should be kept isolated from each other as any interference wouldn't be desireble.

-3. If this class gets an order that contains an unknown carrier, an exception will br thrown and that's an undesireble side effect.

-This class is doing too many things, let's start by extracting the three methods responsible for the cost calculation.
-These methods are very similar, they take an order as an argument and return a double.
-With that said the let's create the following interface:
+So the question is, how do we make this class calculate shipping costs without knowing the carriers ?
+The answer is simple, we just need to create add an abstraction:

     public interface IShippingCostStrategy
     {
         double Calculate(Order order);
     }

-Now we can create 3 classes, implementing the interface we've just created:
+The second step is to extract the three methods responsible for the cost calculation and make them implement our new interface:

     public class FedExShippingCostStrategy : IShippingCostStrategy
     {